-All manuscripts are reviewed by at least two referees under a double-blind review process where both authors and reviewers are kept anonymous.
+All manuscripts are reviewed by at least two referees prior to acceptance under a double-blind review process where both authors and reviewers are kept anonymous.

-The first page should contain the title of the paper and the names and addresses of the authors.
-The corresponding author, his (her) telephone and fax numbers and/or e-mail address should be indicated as a footnote.
+The first page should contain the title of the paper and the names of the authors.
+The title of the paper should not exceed 100 characters including spaces.
+The organizational affiliation of the authors and the telephone and fax numbers and e-mail address of the corresponding author should be indicated as footnotes.

 The second page of the manuscript should contain only the Title, Abstract and Keywords.
 The abstract should present briefly the scope, major results and conclusions of the paper and should not exceed 250 words.
 A list of 4 to 6 keywords should immediately follow the abstract.